Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

 Firstly, you must be over the age of 18 to hire one.
 You also need a valid driving licence with a category Q entitlement.
 If you're unsure whether you have this, remember that a full or provisional UK licence for categories AM, A or B includes entitlement for category Q.

-If you then rent an e-scooter, it can only be used within the boundaries of that trial.
-It’s also worth reading the small print, because further restrictions may apply depending on the area you are in.
+When you rent an e-scooter, it can only be used within the boundaries of the trial zone.
+It’s also worth reading the small print or checking the operator's app, because further restrictions may apply depending on the area you are in.

 There is also a maximum speed limit of 15.5mph, but it is lower in some areas: scooters in London are limited to 12.5mph, and they can be reduced to as low as 8mph in certain areas.
 Since 1 April 2022, the government requires lower speed limits for new riders.

-Often e-scooter speed limits are enforced via tracking, so the machine will automatically restrict its top speed, but it is good to be aware of the rules yourself.
+Often e-scooter speed limits are enforced via tracking, so the machine will automatically restrict its top speed in areas where the limit is lower, but it is good to be aware of the rules yourself.

 You must also have insurance.
 At present, e-scooter rental operators currently supply this as standard.
 Operators are now also required to display a label with a unique identification number akin to a licence plate.

 You may use a trial e-scooter on the road - although use on faster roads, dual carriageways and motorways is banned - and in some cycle lanes.
-You must not use an e-scooter on the pavement.
+You must not use a rental e-scooter on the pavement.

 You must ride an e-scooter solo, and you are not allowed to carry a passenger.